-It's been a very long journey, but all the blood, sweat and toil by contributers, editors, illustrators and supporters is about to come to fruition.
+It's been a very long journey, but all the blood, sweat and toil by contributors, editors, illustrators and supporters is about to come to fruition.

 This issue is centered around WORK.
 There are articles and interviews about international workplace takeovers, nonprofit work & activism, collecting unemployment, radical sports, Black Orchid Foods, prison resistance and much more.
 We hope you enjoy reading it and thank you for your patience!

 A Personal Review of Pages 240-241 in Christian Parenti's Tropic of Chaos on February 1st, 2012, high of 62 degrees, Philadelphia, PA.

 OCCUPY PHILLY -- EVICTION NOTICE HAS BEEN GIVEN -- city states we must vacate city hall by 5 pm on SUN 11.27.
 EVICTION PLANNING MEETINGS --- tonight (FRI) at 9 pm -- meet at 15th and Market to decide on a meet space AND tomorrow (SAT) at 3 pm at Arch St. Methodist Church in the Sanctuary (large room we met in for the first two OP meetings prior to occupying).
 FORWARD WIDELY.

 If Occupy Philly is raided by the police, come to city hall ASAP; bring friends, signs, & support; spread the word.
 Then meet the following day at 4 p.m. at Rittenhouse Park (19th & Walnut in center city Philadelphia)